keeneyetact/retroBoard/README.md

 ### Version 4.15.0 (not released)

-- Improve Admin dashboard for Self-Hosted, allowing the admin to add and delete users
+- **Self-Hosting**: Improve Admin dashboard for Self-Hosted, allowing the admin to add and delete users
 - Fix GDPR account deletion, which did not work when the user had written messages (chat)
 - Upgrade React typings to v18
 - Upgrade all frontend dependencies
+- **Self-Hosting**: Add an option to allow self-signed certificates for the SMTP server, for sending emails

 ### Version 4.14.1 (hotfix)